StefanoND/ArchS/README.md

 Windows 10 VM for games that doesn't run on Linux.
 ## Minor VMs
 ### Browser VMs
-Casual: Youtube, social media, Discord.
+Casual: Youtube, social media, Discord, Whatsapp.
 Stores information*.

 Work: Work-related stuff.
 Will also have ONLY/Libre Office.
 Non work-related stuff are blocked and/or firewalled.
 Stores information*, deletes after it's closed.